xeon123/KCNA-notes/1 Cloud Native Concepts.md

 - For the KCNA examination, concentrate on the following aspects:
 	- IAC - Understand the meaning of Infrastructure as Code and its connection to Cloud Native principles.
 	- The roles of Speed, Efficiency, and Cost in the context of Cloud Native environments
+- To reduce the cost of the exams wait for sales, attend events like KubeCon/CloudNativeCon, and checking for discount codes on social media.
+- The GitHub repository under cncf/curriculum is the official source for the KCNA exam curriculum.
+It is regularly updated by the CNCF, making it the best place to find the latest information on exam topics, objectives, and changes.